Innocent-Gershon/alu-web-development/css_advanced/REAME.md

 General:

-What is CSS
+1.What is CSS

-How to add style to an element
+2.How to add style to an element

-What is a class
+3.What is a class

-What is a selector
+4.What is a selector

-How to compute CSS Specificity Value
+5.How to compute CSS Specificity Value

-What are Box properties in CSS
+6.What are Box properties in CSS

-How does the browser load a webpage
+7.How does the browser load a webpage

 Overview of the Webpage: